 Doctor on Demand

-With Doctor on Demand, patients are paired with a psychologist or psychiatrist for therapy sessions via one-on-one video sessions.
+With Doctor on Demand, patients are paired with a psychologist or psychiatrist for therapeutic sessions via one-on-one video sessions.
 This can be done over a computer through their website or on a phone or tablet through their app.
 You can meet with a doctor for therapy shortly after registering.

 Doctor on Demand accepts many insurance plans and also offers employee discounts (WalMart, American Airlines, and more).
 The cost without insurance is: